 Applicants who have not met any of the above must have passed, within the past three years, a test of proficiency in English language, from an organisation acceptable to the University.
-This standard must be reached before registering for the MSc.
+This standard must be reached before registering for the PGCert or standalone Individual Modules.